tcarland/kvm-qemu-ansible/docs/01-prerequisites.md

 that the same path is used across all nodes, which is also deployed by Ansible.

-  Again, these volumes should already exist and be mounted to the nodes prior to running Ansible.
+  Again, these volumes should already exist and be mounted to the nodes prior to running the Ansible playbook(s).

 ## Networking

-  Networking in the cluster uses bridged networking for exposing all configured VMs on the local host network.
+The cluster uses bridged networking for exposing VMs on the host network.
 The management server provides both DHCP static assignment of VM IPs and DNS, discussed in a later section.
-As a result all nodes should use management server for DNS.
-Configuring the bridge network **br0** for libvirt involves moving the hosts primary IP to the actual bridge interface, so care should be taken with the below configuration and it is highly recommended to ensure proper console access is available as mistakes will render the node unreachable.
+As a result, all nodes should use the management server(s) for DNS.
+Configuring the bridge network **br0** for *libvirt* involves moving the hosts primary IP Address to the bridge interface, so care should be taken with the below network configurations.
+It is highly recommended to ensure proper console access is available as mistakes will render the node unreachable.

-Disable the use of NetworkManager on our cluster nodes:
+Disable the use of NetworkManager on all cluster nodes:
 ```
 clush -a 'sudo systemctl stop NetworkManager'
 clush -a 'sudo systemctl disable NetworkManager'
 ```

+### Redhat-based distributions:

 Configure *ifcfg-br0* in `/etc/sysconfig/network-scripts/` for CentOS/RHEL:
 ```